Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Customer Account
 Account connected to the financial institution that issued a payment card or checks.

-## Card Code Value
-The card code value (CCV) is a 3 or 4-digit card value printed on the front or back of a payment card.
-This is the Card Verification Value (Visa), Card Validation Code (Mastercard, Maestro International), Card Identifier (Discover) or CID/4DBC (American Express).

-## CCV Result Code
-The CCV result code is the response to the Card Verification Value.
-It is returned on the Authorization Response Message in response to the Card Code Value information entered on the request.
-For example, the Card Code Response Value “Match” indicates that there is a Card Code Value Match, whereas the Card Code Response Value “NotPrt” indicates that the Card Code Value is unknown or that the Issuer does not participate.

 ## Card Expiration Date
 The date beyond which the card may not be honored.